+This is the highest-ranking Yama, which means genuine kindness towards people and yourself.
 Ahimsa helps you not to harm yourself or other living creatures.
 It emphasizes the practice of non-violence or non-harming.
-Ahimsa gives you the key to maintaining a tranquil inner life as well as harmonious relationships.
+Ahimsa gives you the key to maintaining a tranquil inner life and harmonious relationships.

-• Ahimsa practice tip – always practice being kind, forgiving and accepting of others and yourself.
+- Ahimsa practice tip: always practice being kind, forgiving, and accepting of others and yourself.
 By embracing ahimsa fully, you get a compelling and deep-seated inner confidence.

 Satya – Truthfulness